 It’s obvious that these building materials of gold and silver and these crews of precious stones would have to be God’s people, materials and provisions because Jesus said, “I will build my church,” [Matt 16:18].
 In Heb 3:3-4, we see that every house is builded by some man.
 Jesus is building and we are “laborers together with God,” [1 Cor 3:9].

-When the building is finished, fire will try every man’s work “of what sort it is.”
-That is, fire will reveal whether the work was done with gold, silver and precious stones or wood, hay and stubble.
+When God finishes the building, fire will try every man’s work of what sort it is.
+That is, fire will reveal whether you did the work with gold, silver and precious stones or wood, hay and stubble.
 “Every man’s work” is manifest; the “fire shall try every man’s work.”
 Those who tried to build this temple with man’s materials of wood, hay and stubble will see their work burned up in the fire.
 Those who built with God’s building materials will see their work come through the fire.
 Thus, it is absolutely worthless to build with man’s materials… they might look good to others down here but they will burn up in the fire.

 What are you doing to build on the foundation of Jesus Christ?
-What are you doing to “grow” the building [Jn 2:19-21 which is also a body, Eph 4:15-16].
-What are you supplying to the effort?
+Are you doing anything to “grow” the building [Jn 2:19-21 which is also a body, Eph 4:15-16].
+Will you supply the effort?
 What means and materials are you using, man’s or God’s?

-Do you remember how large the crews were when Solomon’s temple was built?
+Do you remember how large the crews were when Solomon built the temple?
 Get on one of God’s crews and help.
 God’s building isn’t finished yet.